nutanix-japan/nai-llm/docs/appendix/infra_nkp_hard_way.md

         > nkp get dashboard --kubeconfig="$HOME/nkp/nkpdev.conf"
         ```

-    ??? info "Self-Manged Cluster??"

-        The ``--self-managed`` argument of the ``nkp create cluster nutanix`` command will deploy bootstrap, and Kommander management automatically.

-        However, we are specifically **not using** it here in this lab, to run through Kommander installation later.

 5. Observe the events in the shell and in Prism Central events

 6. Store kubeconfig files for the workload cluster